craftercms/docs/source/site-administrators/engine/engine-headers-based-authentication.rst

 header value would be ``CRAFTER_APP_ATTRIBUTE_NAME``, and you should enter ``APP_ATTRIBUTE_NAME`` in this tag.)
 * **field**: The name of the attribute that will be created in the authentication object.

-To get the value of the attribute passed in the header, use the following ``authToken.principal.attributes.YOUR_FIELD_NAME``, where ``YOUR_FIELD_NAME`` is the name of the attribute in the authentication object.
+To get the value of the attribute passed in the header, use the following ``authToken.principal.attributes.name``, where ``name`` is the name of the attribute in the authentication object.

 -------
 Example